JungiinChoi/multiLocalFDR/README.md

 The two pillars of the proposed approach are Efron's empirical null principle and log-concave density estimation for the alternative distribution.
 A unique feature of our method is that it can be extended to compute the local false discovery rates by combining multiple lists of p-values.

   - `localFDR()` provides estimates of local-fdr for given lists of p-values.
-  - `SPestimate()` provides estimates of null and alternative distribution of our method.
+  - `SpMixParam()` provides estimates parameters of null and alternative distribution of our method.
-  - `normmix()` provides estimates of null and alternative distribution of normal mixture model.
+  - `nMixParam()` provides estimates parameters of null and alternative distribution of normal mixture model.
   - `arrangeNE()` arranges given data as an increasing order for multi-dimensional data.

 You can learn more about them in